instantiator/blog-source/blog-site/content/post/number-jam.md

 **The counter-arguments:** I built more than I could have managed alone, and faster than a small team might have moved.

+AI coding assistants seem to be particularly good at _unit testing_ and, whilst that's only a part of a good testing strategy, having a few hundred unit tests under the belt, and built into an automated test suite, is reassuring!

-Overlal, I still much prefer working as part of a team.
+_Overall, I still much prefer working as part of a team._

 ---

-If you need to obscure a number plate in a video, you're welcome to use it:
+If you need to obscure a number plate in a video, you're welcome to use it - it's free and open source:

 * [instantiator/number-jam](https://github.com/instantiator/number-jam)